bloodyowl/website/contents/blog/2021-03-11-overthinking-in-react.md

 Now and then, I stumble opon online pieces about how to make React applications the right way™, whether on an optimization angle or a scalability one.

 Some will tell you that in order to be performant, you'll need to make `useMemo` and `useCallback` your best friends, and use it in every component.
 Some will tell you that you need to put your data in some kind of external store like [Redux](https://redux.js.org) or [mobx](https://mobx.js.org/README.html).
 Some will argue about the best way to organize your [styled components](https://styled-components.com).
-Some will you how the [Context API](https://reactjs.org/docs/context.html) is the solution to all your pains.
+Some will tell you how the [Context API](https://reactjs.org/docs/context.html) is the solution to all your pains.

 The thing is, when you look at it, that **most of these advices are whether aesthetical choices or premature optimizations**.
 Managing an external store can be a pain for data invalidation and effect management, `useMemo` and `useCallback` can sometimes hurt more than they fix anything in terms of performance.